Para-Methoxyamphetamine: Actions

+Effects

-PMA evokes robust hyperthermia in rodents while producing only modest hyperactivity and serotonergic neurotoxicity, substantially lower than that caused by MDMA, and only at very high doses.
+PMA fails to substitute for the psychedelic drug DOM in rodent drug discrimination tests.
+It only partially substituted for the psychostimulant amphetamine in such tests.
+The drug did not substitute for MDMA in rodents, suggesting lack of entactogenic effects.
+PMA evokes robust hyperthermia in rodents while producing only modest hyperlocomotion and serotonergic neurotoxicity, substantially lower than that caused by MDMA, and only at very high doses.
 Accordingly, it is not self-administered by rodents unlike amphetamine and MDMA.
-Anecdotal reports by humans suggest it is not particularly euphoric at all, perhaps even dysphoric in contrast.

 It appears that PMA elevates body temperatures dramatically; the cause of this property is suspected to be related to its ability to inhibit MAO-A and at the same time releasing large amounts of serotonin, effectively causing serotonin syndrome.
 Amphetamines, especially serotonergic analogues such as MDMA, are strongly contraindicated to take with MAOIs.
 Many amphetamines and adrenergic compounds raise body temperatures, whereas some tend to produce more euphoric activity or peripheral vasoconstriction, and may tend to favor one effect over another.
 It appears that PMA activates the hypothalamus much more strongly than MDMA and other drugs like ephedrine, thereby causing rapid increases in body temperature (which is the major cause of death in PMA mortalities).
 Many people taking PMA try to get rid of the heat by taking off their clothes, taking cold showers or wrapping themselves in wet towels, and even sometimes by shaving off their hair.

+Chemistry

+Synthesis

+The chemical synthesis of PMA has been described.

+Analogues

+Analogues of PMA include para-methoxy-N-methylamphetamine (PMMA), para-methoxy-N-ethylamphetamine (PMEA), 4-ethoxyamphetamine (4-ETA), 4-methylthioamphetamine (4-MTA), 4-methylamphetamine (4-MA), 4-hydroxyamphetamine, para-chloroamphetamine (PCA), 2-methoxyamphetamine (OMA), 3-methoxyamphetamine (MMA), 3-methoxy-4-methylamphetamine (MMA), 3,4-dimethoxyamphetamine (3,4-DMA), and 1-aminomethyl-5-methoxyindane (AMMI), among others.
+Anisomycin contains PMA within its chemical structure.